ruridge/code-demo/README.md

 There's an open Pull Request called "Add/Edit a team member" (`to-review` branch).

 This PR implements the "Add Team Member" and the "Edit Team Member" pages.
-Imagine that this was done by one of your teammates, who is an intern, and you were tasked with reviewing its code.
+Imagine that this was done by one of your teammates, who is an intern, and you were tasked with reviewing their code.

 Your goal is to:
 - Check if the feature is working as expected